fpco/haskell.fpcomplete.com/content/libraries/rio.md

 One counterexample would be if you're writing a general purpose library that is supposed to support more use cases.
 That's the case of `rio` itself.
-In that case, bit the bullet and use the more verbose type signatures.
+In that case, bite the bullet and use the more verbose type signatures.

 ### Unlifting RIO